 20.5 Special Arbitration Provisions:

 (a) Effective with the start of the 2016-2017 academic year, the parties shall mutually agree on a panel of arbitrators.
 An arbitrator from the panel shall be designated to serve in any case submitted to arbitration in accordance with this Section.
 The designation of the arbitrator to be assigned in a particular case shall be made by the American Arbitration Association (“AAA”) or by such other method as agreed to by the parties to the collective bargaining agreement.
 Such designation shall be made in rotation order for cases submitted for arbitration in accordance with this Section.
-The arbitrator shall be authorized at any time during the course of the proceedings, on the basis of the proceedings to date, to issue preliminary or interim awards, including awards as to arbitrability, which shall determine the further course of the proceedings.9
+The arbitrator shall be authorized at any time during the course of the proceedings, on the basis of the proceedings to date, to issue preliminary or interim awards, including awards as to arbitrability, which shall determine the further course of the proceedings.12

 (b) For purposes of this sub‑paragraph, "academic judgment" shall mean the judgment of academic authorities including faculty, as defined by the Bylaws, and the Board (1) as to the procedures, criteria and information to be used in making determinations as to appointment, reappointment, promotions, and tenure and (2) as to whether to recommend or grant appointment, reappointment, promotions and tenure to a particular individual on the basis of such procedures, criteria and information.
 In the arbitration of any grievance or action based in whole or in part upon such academic judgment, the Arbitrator shall not review the merits of the academic judgment or substitute his or her own judgment therefor, provided that the Arbitrator may determine (i) that the action violates a term of this agreement or (ii) that it is not in accordance with the Bylaws or written policies of the Board, or (iii) that the claimed academic judgment in respect of the appointment, reappointment, promotion or tenure of a particular individual in fact constituted an arbitrary or discriminatory application of the Bylaws or written policies of the Board.

 (c) 1.
 In cases involving the failure to appoint, promote or reappoint an employee in which the Arbitrator sustains the grievance, except as specifically provided by sub‑paragraph (d) below, the Arbitrator shall not, in any case, direct that a promotion, appointment or reappointment with or without tenure be made, but upon his or her finding that there is a likelihood that a fair academic judgment may not be made on remand if normal academic procedures are followed, the Arbitrator shall remand the matter to a select faculty committee of three tenured full or associate professors of The City University of New York, to be selected from a panel jointly chosen by the Chancellor and the President of the PSC of, when possible, 100 tenured full or associate professors, or in a case involving members of the non‑classroom instructional staff, from a panel of, when possible, 40 Higher Education Officers, Higher Education Associates, Registrars, Associate Registrars, Chief CLTs and Senior CLTs.
 The composition of the said panel shall be subject to review and/or replacement annually.
+Members of a select faculty committee selected to serve on said committee following the adoption of the 2017-2023 Agreement by the Board of Trustees shall receive a $600 stipend for their service.13 The University shall pay $300 and the PSC shall pay $300 to each select faculty committee member following receipt of the committee’s decision.

 The selection of the members of a select faculty committee shall be made in the following manner: The Chancellor shall submit to the PSC the names of 4 persons from the panel established pursuant to paragraph 20.5.c.1 to serve on the committee.
 The PSC may reject one name.
 In the event the PSC does not reject one name the Chancellor shall select the 3 persons to serve on the committee.